-- In the subject line of your email, write: your first & last names, the course number and section, and a short reason for your email (e.g.: Jane Smith, ART 102 Online-Request for Appointment).
-This will help me respond MUCH more quickly to your email, as I receive emails from students across multiple sections and courses. - Include a salutation (Hello, Hi, Dear, Greetings, etc...) - I encourage you to email me with questions or anything else, but please take some care that your email is clear and concise.
-Because of the high volume of emails I receive, I ask that your email pose a direct question in the event that you make a request or require a response.
-If your email does not pose a clear question, I may not respond.
+• In the subject line of your email, write: your first & last names, the course number and section, and a short reason for your email (e.g.: Jane Smith, ART 102 Online-Request for Appointment).
+This will help me respond MUCH more quickly to your email, as I receive emails from students across multiple sections and courses.
+Don't forget to tell me that you are taking the online version of the course!

-- Do not write in text message language or very informal language. - Double-check that your email is appropriate and professional.
+- Include a salutation (Hello, Hi, Dear, Greetings, etc...) - I encourage you to email me with questions or anything else, but please take some care that your email is clear and concise.
+Because of the high volume of emails I receive, I ask that you pose a clear and direct question.
+If your email does not, I may not respond. - Do not write in text message language or very informal language. - Double-check that your email is appropriate and professional.
 I love teaching, and I truly enjoy interacting with students inside and outside of class.
 However, it can be disheartening to receive emails that are disrespectful, demanding, accusatory, overly personal, angry, or venting.
 This happens rarely, and is more often than not unintentional.
 However, please be aware that this method of communication is neither helpful to student nor professor, and runs counter to LBCC Core Values; therefore, it is unacceptable.
 I may ask you to rephrase your email, or speak to me in-person.
-In very rare cases, I may refer the situation to the Dean of Arts and Social Science and Dean of Students.
+In very rare cases, I may refer the situation to both the Dean of Arts, Social Sciences & Humanities and Dean of Students.